-In most regions employee engagement is trending low, with Singapore just behind the global average.
-Employers in the country - like those across the globe - must work to improve the experience for their people in 2020.
+In most regions employee engagement is trending low, with Malaysia just ahead of the global average.
+Employers in the country - like those across the globe must work to improve the experience for their people in 2020.

 What countries or regions have the most engaged workers?